 Assessment and Progression

 We are aiming to provide general information on Assessment and Progression.
-If you have a specific query or concern in relation to progression and assessment it is best to contact your Tutor or Department for clarification.
+If you have a specific query or concern in relation to progression and assessment it is best to contact your College Tutor or Department for clarification.

-Information regarding terms dates, assessment periods, mark publication dates or appeal deadlines can be found on the Calendar of Events Page for your Academic Year.
+Information regarding term dates, assessment periods, mark publication dates or appeal deadlines can be found on the Calendar of Events Page for your Academic Year.
 Provisional and End of Year Marks will be released directly to students via their My.TCD.ie portal.

 It is important to note that due to Data Protection requirements information on an individual student’s grades cannot be given out by phone and will not be released to any third party without the permission of the student.